chardma3/Best-Bars-2021/README.md

 There are no differences between the deployed version and the developement version.

 In order to run the code for the project locally use the link provided to navigate to the project repository and the clone the project.

+### Cloning the Repository

+To clone the repository and make a local copy on your computer, follow these steps:

+- Open GitHub and locate the GitHub repository: [https://github.com/KirstChat/how-till-spake-norn-irish](https://github.com/KirstChat/how-till-spake-norn-irish)
+- Under the repository name, click "Code" and copy the link to clone the repository using "HTTPS"
+- After copying the link, open terminal on your computer - this step can also be done in the terminal in your preferred IDE
+- Change the current working directory to the location where you want the cloned directory to be saved
+- Type ```git clone```, and then paste the URL: [https://github.com/KirstChat/how-till-spake-norn-irish.git](https://github.com/KirstChat/how-till-spake-norn-irish.git)
+- Press Enter to create a local clone
+- To then run the repository locally, install the required dependencies from the **requirements.txt** file: ```pip3 install requirements.txt```
+- Run the app from your local IDE using the following command: ```python3 app.py```

 ## Credits